-- Given two schemata with the attribute (class) sets A and B - A={ID, Name, Vorname, Alter}, B={No, Name, First_name, Age} - Approach - 1.
-Generate cross product of all attributes (classes) from A and B - 2.
-For each pair calculate the similarity of the attribute labels - using some similarity function: Edit distance, Jaccard, Soundex, etc. - we will cover similarity functions in detail in the chapter on identity resolution - 3.
+- Given two schemata with the attribute (class) sets A and B - A={ID, Name, Vorname, Alter}, B={No, Name, First_name, Age} - Approach - Generate cross product of all attributes (classes) from A and B - 2.
+For each pair calculate the similarity of the attribute labels - using some similarity metric: Levenshtein, Jaccard, Soundex, etc. - 3.
 The most similar pairs are the matches